Abdelaziz-Mahdi/GS-Bootstrap/README.md

 ## ❓ FAQ <a name="faq"></a>

-Do i have to make changes on this project before using it?
+Do I have to make changes to this project before using it?

-- You need to modify it to match your clint information.
+- You need to modify it to match your client information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>